MiniXC/typst-projects/thesis/chapters/04_asr.typ

 $ hat(T) = argmax_(T in cal(T)) P_Phi (T|hat(S)) $

 Modern high-performance #abbr.a[ASR] systems are almost exclusively trained using discriminative objectives.
-In contrast to generative approaches that might model the probability of an acoustic sequence given a text, discriminative models are optimized to directly model the posterior probability $P(T|S)$, maximizing the score of the correct transcription while simultaneously minimizing the scores of all incorrect competing hypotheses.
+In contrast to generative approaches that might model the probability of an acoustic sequence given a text, discriminative models are optimized to directly model the posterior probability $P(T|S)$, maximizing the score of the correct transcription while simultaneously minimizing the scores of all incorret competing hypotheses.
 This approach has proven more effective at achieving low Word Error Rates (#abbr.a[WER]).
 The two dominant paradigms for discriminative #abbr.a[ASR] training are hybrid HMM-DNN systems and end-to-end models.
 For a comprehensive review of #abbr.a[E2E] #abbr.a[ASR] models, see @prabhavalkar_survey_2023.

 #comic.comic((80mm, 40mm), "Comic overview of ASR pipeline: from acoustic signal to text transcription", blue) <fig_asr_overview>